 The 30k, right?

 So the line of thinking that says ‘if this was so good then insurance would pay for it’ doesn’t make sense.
-Just like it doesn’t make sense to keep taking painkillers, getting cortisone shots, and other temporary solutions that have been proven to be causing even more damage to your body.
+Just like it doesn’t make sense to keep taking painkillers, getting cortisone shots, and other temporary solutions that has been proven to be causing even more damage to your body.

-It’s just that now you have an option to get the pain relief from a natural source that will not cause you even more pain down the road, or have the life-threatening risks and side effects associated with surgery.
+It’s just that now you have an option to get the pain relief from a natural source that will not cause you even more pain down the road, or have the life threatening risks and side effects associated with surgery.

-Just to be clear, we are pro-insurance, but deciding to get the care you deserve totally based on whether insurance will pay for your care should not be the determining factor.
+Just to be clear, we are pro insurance, but deciding to get the care you deserve totally based on whether insurance will pay for your care should not be the determining factor.
 Especially when many times you can make monthly payments for regenerative cell therapy that are less than your average cable bill.
 For many people, this is a great route to take.